Skip to content

 Evaluation Criteria (Weighted)

-Disclosure: ARC AI, the publisher of this guide, is included in the rankings.
-To maintain editorial integrity, ARC AI was evaluated using the same criteria and methodology as every other company.
-We encourage readers to independently verify all claims by contacting the listed companies directly and consulting third-party review platforms such as Clutch, GoodFirms, and Glassdoor.
+Publisher Note: This guide is researched and published by ARC AI.
+ARC AI is not included in the rankings below.
+All 21 companies were evaluated independently using the criteria outlined above.
+We encourage readers to verify all claims by contacting the listed companies directly and consulting third-party review platforms such as Clutch, GoodFirms, and Glassdoor.

 Sri Lanka's Software Industry in 2026

 Sri Lanka's ICT/BPM sector has entered a defining growth phase.
-What was historically viewed as a lower-cost alternative to India has matured into a high-quality, specialist-driven ecosystem that global enterprises actively seek out for complex engineering work.
+What was historically viewed as a lower-cost alternative to India has matured into a high-quality, specialist-driven ecosystem — home to some of the top IT outsourcing companies, tech companies, and software firms in Sri Lanka and South Asia — that global enterprises actively seek out for complex engineering work.

 According to the Export Development Board (EDB), software companies in Sri Lanka generated US$177.83 million in export earnings in January 2026 alone — a 60.21% increase over January 2025.
 February followed with US$153.62 million, representing 36.66% year-on-year growth.
 The sector now employs over 175,000 skilled professionals and has reached what industry analysts describe as a “tipping point” in foreign exchange generation, placing it among the country's top five export earners.